colinhiggs/pyramid-jsonapi/docs/source/developing.rst

 Tests
 ^^^^^^

 ``unittest`` tests should be created for all new code.
-Coverage can be reviewd at:
+Coverage can be reviewed at:
 `<https://coveralls.io/github/colinhiggs/pyramid-jsonapi>`_

 PEP8